 - Add the dye to the wax, and stir to distribute it evenly (the more you add, the darker the color will be).

 - Add the fragrance to the wax, and stir to distribute evenly (use 1.5 ounces of fragrance per pound of wax).

 - Pour the wax into the containers, and add the wicks.
-The wicks should be centered in the container, and extend to near the bottom of the container with an inch or two of them sticking out above the wax.
+The wicks should be centered in the container and extended to near the bottom of the container, with an inch or two of them sticking out above the wax.

-- Let the wax fully cool, and you now have your very own scented, colored candles ready to use!
+- Let the wax fully cool, and you now have your scented, colored candles ready to use!

 Refillable Liquid Paraffin Candles

 As an alternative to wax candles, you could try paraffin oil candles.
-These are refillable, cheap, and can last you for hours on end.
+These are refillable, cheap, and can last you for hours.

 For a great guide to building one, check out this article on creating a 100-hour candle:

 Remember always to have matches or a lighter on hand, as all the candles in the world won’t help you if you don’t have a way to light them.

 Good luck, and stay prepared!